abdrahmansoltan/Learning-Notes/JavaScript/05-DEVELOPMENT.md

 `JavaScript bundling` is an optimization technique you can use to reduce the number of **server requests** for JavaScript files.
 Bundling accomplishes this by merging multiple JavaScript files together into one file to reduce the number of page requests.

+> Difference:
+> - Parcel is good for teaching and small exambles as it doesn't require configuration
+> Webpack is better for large production

 ![Bundling](./img/Bundling.png)

 ### Parcel